lavanyareddy8096/pizza_app_project/README.md

 # 🍕 Full Stack Pizza Ordering Web App

-This project is developed as part of my Web Development Internship at Oasis Infobyte.

 ---
 ## 📌 Objective

 To build a full stack web application where users can customize and order pizzas, and admins can manage orders, inventory, and track order status.